 Displaying confiscated liquor in front of City Hall, @1923

 The largest and most significant of our collections is the Dan Sanborn Photograph Collection, P720/721.
-Sanborn was a long time commercial and newspaper photographer who, in 1991, donated to the Lakeland public Library more than 6000 negatives of photographs he had taken of Lakeland from the 1930's to the 1960's.
-More than 1500 prints have been made from the negatives that we believe to be most representative of the collection.
-The 1500 prints have also been scanned as 400 dpi tif. files and are housed on a server in Special Collections.
+Sanborn was a long time commercial and newspaper photographer who, in 1991, donated to the Lakeland Public Library more than 6000 negatives of photographs he had taken of Lakeland from the 1930's to the 1960's.
+More than 2000 prints have been made from the negatives that we believe to be most representative of the collection.

 Other major photo collections include the Albert Lodwick Photograph Collection, P700, the Hap Harper Photograph Collection, P800, the Earl Morgan Savage Photograph Collecton, P1000, and the Lakeland Police Department Photograph Collection, P2000 (from which the photo above was taken).
 The Lodwick Collection documents in photographs Albert Lodwick's lengthy career in the aviation industry and his personal and professional relationship with Howard Hughes.
 It also complements the Alfred Lodwick Papers, RG2700, housed with our manuscript collections.